 So without any further ado, let’s get right into it.

-Key Factors to Determine the Best WordPress Theme
+Kadence vs. GeneratePress: Key Factors to Determine the Difference

-Here are the indicators to look out for when choosing a WordPress theme for a blog or niche website:
+Anyway, there are some key factors to keep in mind while choosing a WordPress theme for your blog or niche website:

 Google PageSpeed Insights is the number one resource for testing your website speed.
 Once you put your site through PageSpeed Insights, it thoroughly investigates your website performance and provides you with a report on your site performance for both mobile and desktop screens.
 The ideal score for any page or website is between 90 to 100.